 Culture, coolness & rolling hills

-You'll also discover a thriving local art scene and an eclectic variety of businesses in our historic and happening downtown—attributes that earned Mount Vernon a mention in the Fodor's Travel article "5 Midwestern Small Towns to Visit Now," as well as one of ten spots in "America's Coolest Small Towns" list published by Arthur Frommer's Budget Travel magazine.
-Whether you're in the mood for a cozy coffee hangout, tasty food, imported gifts, or a great movie, you're likely to find pleasant surprises here.
+Mount Vernon earned a mention in the Fodor's Travel article "5 Midwestern Small Towns to Visit Now," as well as one of ten spots in "America's Coolest Small Towns" list published by Arthur Frommer's Budget Travel magazine.

 Mount Vernon lies in the midst of Iowa's Cultural Corridor.
 In May, Mount Vernon's main street becomes a palette for inspired art during the annual Chalk the Walk festival, and in September artists from all over the area convene for the Lincoln Highway Arts Festival.
 Meanwhile, the farmers' market and community theatres thrive.

 And if you think Iowa is flat as a pancake, think again.
 Mount Vernon is part of the rolling landscape that made Grant Wood famous.
 Just five miles away you can climb or hike the limestone bluffs of beautiful Palisades-Kepler State Park, and a short drive in any direction will lead you through gorgeous landscapes and hidden treasures.

 Lake MacBride and the Coralville Reservoir offer boundless water and woodland opportunities just 10 miles away.

 Iowa City, thriving home of the University of Iowa 20 miles south, offers many opportunities for young people, ranging from concerts and bookstores to excellent food and Big 10 sporting events.
 Cedar Rapids, Iowa's second largest city, is even closer and full of many additional cultural outlets.